-Regular and consistent attendance is essential to learning, to improving the achievement of all students, to maintaining a respectful school climate and to a student's successful school performance.
-The goal of the student attendance policy is to promote consistent, daily school and class attendance and subsequent emotional, mental, social and academic growth.
+Regular and consistent attendance is essential to learning, to developing a positive school routine, to maintaining a respectful school climate, and to a student's successful school performance.
+The goal of the student attendance policy is to promote consistent, daily school and class attendance and subsequent emotional, mental, social, and academic growth.
 The expectation is that all students will have, at a minimum, at least ninety percent (90%) attendance in school and in each class during each school day.
 A student who is truant, frequently absent or frequently tardy to school without adequate reason is in violation of this policy.